Existence of quasi-stationary distributions for downward skip-free Markov chains: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Kouji Yano who read an early draft of the present paper and gave him valuable comments.
-This work was supported by JSPS KAKENHI Grant Number JP21J11000, JSPS Open Partnership Joint Research Projects Grant Number JPJSBP120209921 and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University and, was carried out under the ISM Cooperative Research Program (2020-ISMCRP-5013).
+This work was supported by JSPS KAKENHI Grant Number JP21J11000, JSPS Open Partnership Joint Research Projects Grant Number JPJSBP120209921 and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.